Do you want to use WebP images in WordPress?

 Below that, you will see the option to ‘Bulk Generate WebP Files’.

 Clicking on that option’s toggle button will start generating WebP copies for all image files in your WordPress media library.

 Once finished, your WordPress site will start serving WebP images.

 To see if your website is serving WebP images, you need to open a page on your site with a few images.

-After that, right click and select Inspect tool.
-This will open the developer console where you need to switch to the Network tab.
+After that, right-click and select the Inspect tool.
+This will open the developer console, where you need to switch to the Network tab.

 From here, click on the ‘img’ tab and then reload the page (CTRL+R on Windows and Command+R on Mac).
 As your website reloads, you will see all the images loaded in the developer console.

 We hope this article helped you learn how to use WebP images in WordPress.
-You may also want to see our guide on how to create an email newsletter, and our comparison of the best business phone services for your website.
+You may also want to see our guide on how to create an email newsletter and our expert picks for the best business phone services for your website.